 ABOUT THE OWNER

-Jonas, originally from Stockholm, is a well-known personality with a long and exciting career behind him.
-Known as a creative and passionate entrepreneur in the gym, restaurant and interior design industries, he managed Koloni Restaurant in the city for several years and then opened a cafe with the same name in Saltsjö-Duvnäs.
+Originally from Stockholm, Jonas is a well-known personality with a long and exciting career behind him.
+Known as a creative and boundary-pushing entrepreneur in the gym, restaurant and interior design industries, he managed Koloni Restaurant in the city for several years and then opened a cafe with the same name in Saltsjö-Duvnäs.

 That was the start of a chain of seven other restaurants with the same name, all placed close to cultural centres or buildings with interesting histories.
 In typical fashion, his restaurants, as well as his guesthouses, focus on quality over quantity, local over imported, which you can read more about here.

 Jonas now lives most of the year in South Africa, except for the European summer months when he returns to run Koloni Restaurant in Skansen together with his partner Martin.
 In South Africa, he mixes city and country life and stays either in his apartment in Cape Town CBD or spends time with his mother who lives in the quaint town of Darling (spontaneous and brave like him, she moved to South Africa at the ripe age of 70).

 Gonana Guesthouse and Cottages are a short 1-hour drive from Darling, and 2 hours from Cape Town International Airport.
 With so much beauty on the way to and from his two homes, his guesthouse and his travel business Gonana Travel, Jonas has his hands and his heart full.